RayMarquina/dbt_project/docs/guide/configuring-models.md

     select *
     from all_events

-    -- This is executed just before the model is executed and returns either True or False
+    -- This conditional is executed just before the model is executed and returns either True or False -- The enclosed where filter will be conditionally applied only if this model exists in the current schema
     {% if already_exists(this.schema, this.table) %}
         where received_at > (select max(received_at) from {{ this }})
     {% endif %}